Anti-aircraft warfare: Second World War

 Poland's AA defences were no match for the German attack, and the situation was similar in other European countries.
 Significant AAW (Anti-Air Warfare) started with the Battle of Britain in the summer of 1940.
 QF 3.7-inch AA guns provided the backbone of the ground-based AA defences, although initially significant numbers of QF 3-inch 20 cwt were also used.
-The Army's Anti-aircraft command, which was under command of the Air Defence UK organisation, grew to 12 AA divisions in 3 AA corps.
+The Army's Anti-aircraft command, which was under operational command of RAF Fighter Command within Air Defence GB, grew to 12 AA divisions in three AA corps.
 Bofors 40 mm guns entered service in increasing numbers.
 In addition, the RAF regiment was formed in 1941 with responsibility for airfield air defence, eventually with Bofors 40 mm as their main armament.
 Fixed AA defences, using HAA and LAA, were established by the Army in key overseas places, notably Malta, Suez Canal and Singapore.

 While the 3.7-inch was the main HAA gun in fixed defences and the only mobile HAA gun with the field army, the QF 4.5-inch gun, manned by artillery, was used in the vicinity of naval ports and made use of the naval ammunition supply.
 The 4.5-inch at Singapore had the first success in shooting down Japanese bombers.
 Mid war QF 5.25-inch naval guns started being emplaced in some permanent sites around London.
 This gun was also deployed in dual-role coast defence/AA positions.

 Germany's high-altitude needs were originally going to be filled by a 75 mm gun from Krupp, designed in collaboration with their Swedish counterpart Bofors, but the specifications were later amended to require much higher performance.
 In response Krupp's engineers presented a new 88 mm design, the FlaK 36.
 First used in Spain during the Spanish Civil War, the gun proved to be one of the best anti-aircraft guns in the world, as well as particularly deadly against light, medium, and even early heavy tanks.